 Chronic enteropathy (CE) feeding is a tiered intervention per the AAHA 2018 chronic enteropathy management guidelines: first-line highly-digestible therapeutic diets (Hill’s i/d, Royal Canin Gastrointestinal, Purina EN), second-line novel-protein or hydrolyzed-protein elimination, third-line fiber-fortified or low-residue formulations.
 Gastric dilatation-volvulus (GDV, “bloat”) prevention in deep-chested giant breeds is a feeding-mechanics intervention (twice-daily feeding, slow-feeder bowl, no exercise within 1 hour of meals) more than a recipe intervention per Glickman 2000.

-Orthopedic — 1 guide
+Orthopedic — 5 guides

 Endocrine — 1 guide